top of page

 Assertive Leadership Through Clear Agreement Making

 If you think you need to be more assertive as a leader, reflect first on what you need to be assertive about.
-If it’s not clear to you, then you run the risk of being too aggressive by demanding something from your team that you can’t clearly explain.
+If it’s unclear, then you risk being too aggressive by demanding something from your team that you can’t clearly explain.
 Instead, become assertive about making clear agreements.

-The problem was that nothing was getting done.
-In the updates, it felt like there was some progress, but nothing was completed.
+The problem was that nothing got done.
+In the updates, it felt like there was some progress, but nothing ever completed.

-Rachel started to wonder if she needed to be more assertive and demanding when projects were not where they should be.
-The challenge was there was no clarity on where the project should be.
+Rachel wondered if she needed to be more assertive and demanding when projects were not where they should be.
+But she didn’t even know where the project should be.
 There was no agreement with the project leaders on what needed to be completed next and when it would be done.

 It’s hard to hold someone accountable if there are no specifics to hold them accountable to!

-When you are making agreements with others it’s not uncommon for there to be unknowns such that a target date cannot be set.
+When you are making agreements with others, it’s not uncommon for there to be unknowns such that a target date cannot be set.
 In that situation, first, make an agreement on researching the unknown.
 A mentor of mine has this great line.
-When someone would say “I can’t give you a date because I don’t know when that can be done.”
-He would then ask, “On what date can you give me a date?”
+When someone would say “I can’t give you a date because I don’t know when that can be done,” he would ask, “On what date can you give me a date?”

-That then becomes the next agreement - on that date, whoever is responsible for the task will provide a date that it can be completed.
+That becomes the next agreement - on that date, whoever is responsible for the task will provide a completion date.

 Recent Posts